Callisto Protocol Best Weapons & Upgrades [All 7]

 Like the Stun Baton, the GRP has a large upgrade tree:

-• GRP Recharge Speed Upgrade Small: costing 300 credits, it increases the GRP recharge rate.
+• GRP Recharge Speed Upgrade Small: It costs 300 credits and increases the GRP recharge rate.

 • GRP Recharge Speed Upgrade Medium: Costing 900 credits, it will enhance the recharge rate even more.